Francesco-Sch/knowledge-spaces/README.md

 ```

 This starts the frontend on `http://localhost:8080` and the backend on `http://localhost:7100`.
-Both have a watch service enabled and reload automatically, when changes to the source code were made.
+Both have a watch services enabled and reload automatically, when changes to the source code were made.

 To rebuild the development setup run: